On projective 3-folds of general type with small positive geometric genus: Abstract

 \section{Abstract}

-We classify minimal projective 3-folds of general type with the geometric genus $\leq 3$ by studying their pluricanonical maps.
-In particular, apart from a list of finite weighted baskets, we prove the birationality of $\varphi_{16}$, $\varphi_{6}$ and $\varphi_{5}$ respectively.
+In this paper we study the pluricanonical maps of minimal projective 3-folds of general type with geometric genus $1$, $2$ and $3$.
+We go in the direction pioneered by Enriques and Bombieri, and other authors, pinning down, for low projective genus, a finite list of exceptions to the birationality of some pluricanonical map.
+In particular, apart from a finite list of weighted baskets, we prove the birationality of $\varphi_{16}$, $\varphi_{6}$ and $\varphi_{5}$ respectively.